MaterializeInc/materialize/doc/user/content/overview/delta-joins.md

 CREATE DEFAULT INDEX query_03_optimized_idx ON query_03_optimized;
 ```

 What happens now in join planning is that "delta query" planning still kicks in.
-We have all of the necessary arrangements at hand to avoid maintaining intermediate state.
-The difference is that we only ever use one arrangement for each of the "wide" relations.
-The relations that must be arranged multiple times are narrow relations whose rows can be substantially smaller.
+We have all the necessary indexes to avoid maintaining intermediate state.
+The difference is that we only ever use one index for each "wide" relation.
+The relations Materialize must index multiple times are narrow relations whose rows can be substantially smaller.
 You can confirm you are using a delta join by running `EXPLAIN VIEW query_03_optimized;` and noting that the output contains `type=delta`.

 We've still got some work to do on this pattern, in particular automating it so that you needn't rewrite your query.
 However, I hope it has hinted at the ways in which Materialize can adapt efficient idioms from traditional databases to the data-parallel streaming setting.